revaturelabs/interviewquestions/Python/Python-Functions & Array/Function.md

 <class 'NoneType'>
 </details>

-9.When does the code in a function execute: when the function is defined or when the function is called?
+9.When does the code in a function gets executed: when the function is defined or when the function is called?

 <details><summary> <b>Show Answer</b> </summary>

-The code in a function executes when the function is called, not when the function is defined.
+The code in a function executes when the function is called, and not when the function is defined.

 **Example**:
 ```python